Eggnog Pound Cake

 Eggnog Glaze

-Combine 1/4 cup of eggnog with 1 cup of powdered (confectioner’s) sugar and that’s it!
-Let the cake cool awhile before you drizzle the glaze.
+Combine 1/4 cup of eggnog with 1 cup of powdered (confectioner’s) sugar, stir it up real good and drizzle it over the top of the cake.

 Recipe Tips